 Think about it.
-In the beginning God makes a world, perfect in every way, and then he gives us his beautiful, shiny planet.
+In the beginning God made a world, perfect in every way, and then he gave us his beautiful, shiny planet.

 The highest heavens belong to the Lord, but the earth he has given to man.
-(Psalms 115:16)
+(Psalm 115:16)

-You might say it was a reckless gamble, but I say it was an audacious act of love and trust, like when a father hands his daughter the keys to his Shelby Mustang and says, “Go have fun!”
+Was it a reckless gamble?
+Or was it an audacious act of love and trust, like when a father hands his daughter the keys to his Shelby Mustang.

 What is man that you are mindful of him? … You made him ruler over the works of your hands.
-(Psalms 8:4,6)
+(Psalm 8:4,6)

 This is not love.
 Love makes no threats, and “love doesn’t force itself on others” (1 Cor.
 13:5, MSG).
 Nor does this reveal the One who said, “You did not choose me, but I chose you” (John 15:16).

-I don’t want to relate to my son through power or the fear of punishment.
+I don’t want to relate to my son through power or punishment.
 I want to relate to him through love.
 How do I do that?
-By giving him freedom to resist me, and then loving him no matter what.
+By giving him the freedom to resist me, and then loving him no matter he does.